Strong $(\delta,n)$-complements for semi-stable morphisms: Applications

-In this section, we will use the existence of log canonical complements to prove an effective version of generalized canonical bundle formula~\ref{genbundfor}.
-Then, we will prove that existence of klt complements implies M$^{\rm c}$Kernan's conjecture.
+In this section, we will use the existence of log canonical complements to prove an effective version of the generalized canonical bundle formula~\ref{genbundfor}.
+Then, we will prove that the existence of klt complements implies M$^{\rm c}$Kernan's conjecture.

 \begin{lemma} Let $(X,B+M)$ be a generalized log canonical pair and $f\colon X \rightarrow C$ be a contraction onto a smooth curve.
-Assume that $X$ is of Fano type over some non-empty open set $U\subset C$.
+Assume that $X$ is of Fano-type over some non-empty open set $U\subset C$.
 Moreover, assume that $K_X+B+M \sim_{\qq,C} 0$, and that the generic point of each generalized non-klt center of $(X,B+M)$ is mapped into $U$.
-Then $X$ is of Fano type over $C$. \end{lemma}
+Then $X$ is of Fano-type over $C$. \end{lemma}